 He began his managerial career in 2001 at Hajduk Split, going on to coach Croatia's Under-21s in 2004 and then become the national team manager in 2006.

-During Bilic's six years in charge of Croatia, he guided the country to the quarter-finals of the 2008 UEFA European Championship, while also helping knock England out of the qualifying campaign leading up to the tournament.
+During Bilic's six years in charge of Croatia, he guided the country to the quarter-finals of the 2008 UEFA European Championship, knocking England out in the qualifiers in the process.

-A year-long stay with Russian club Lokomotiv Moscow followed his tenure as Croatia manager before spending two years in Turkey with Besiktas.
+A year-long spell with Russian club Lokomotiv Moscow followed, and then a two-year stay in Turkey with Besiktas.

-With the east London side in the bottom three after 11 league matches, Bilic left West Ham in early November 2017.
+The following term the east Londoners found themselves in the bottom three after 11 league matches, and Bilic departed in November 2017.